ingonyama-zk/icicle/icicle/include/icicle/backend/README.md

 ```cpp
 REGISTER_EXECUTE_PROGRAM_BACKEND("CPU", cpu_execute_program<scalar_t>);
 ```
-This macro call should come after the backend function you implemented (in this example this happend in cpu_vec_ops.cpp).
+This macro call should come after the backend function you implemented (in this example this happened in cpu_vec_ops.cpp).